mulesoft-labs/exchange-documentation-samples/README.md

 * [Custom Asset](custom-asset/README.md)
 * [Custom Library](custom-lib/README.md)

-## Configure the groupId of the Anypoint Organization where you will be publishing assets
+## Getting started

+Configure the groupId of the Anypoint Organization where you will be publishing assets.
 Execute the following command.
 Replace `<add-the-group-id-of-your-org-here>` with the organization ID where the assets will be published.

 ### MacOS
 ```shell